Vinelab/NeoEloquent/README.md

 ## Avoid

-Here are some constraints and Graph-specific gotchas.
+Here are some constraints and Graph-specific gotchas, a list of features that are either not supported or not recommended.

 ### JOINS :confounded: